TD-Dan/Sunwai/Full dictionary.baked.md

 Proverb:: *Seno sun, oum u.* = "Without clarity/illumination, everything is chaos."

-Proverb:: *Sun o lumia ro pai an lono.* = "(Ideal) Knowledge/Clarity is the light for the mind and memory."
+Proverb:: *Sun o lumia ro pai an luno.* = "(Ideal) Knowledge/Clarity is the light for the mind and memory."

 Proverb:: *Sun o no lisu.* = "Understanding/Clarity is not (just) the word/label."
 (Distinguishes insight from mere naming).
 # KA